 Fill in the blanks

 Audio is played automatically and you have to write down the missing words in the blanks.
 Take notes while audio is played.
 It is not necessary to write along when audio is playing.
-This question type is easy to scores.
-On the exam day, you will get 2 questions.
+This question type is easy to score.
+On the exam day, you will get 2 to 3 questions.

 Highlight Correct Summary

 The audio lecture will be played, from that student have to select the option which best relates to the clip which summarizes the whole audio clip.
-On exam day you can get between 2 to 3 this type of question.
+On exam day you can get between 1 to 2 this type of questions.

 Multiple choice single answer

 This task is almost similar to Multiple choices Multiple answers where you comprehend ability and logical skills will be tested.
 In this only one answer is correct and there is no negative marking for this question prompt.

 Select missing words